isabella232/journeys.en/help/using/segment/creating-a-segment.md

 # Creating a segment {#creating-a-segment}

->The segment tab and the creation/modification of segments will be available on June 15th.
+>The segment tab and the creation/modification of segments in Journey Orchestration will be available on June 15th.

 You can either create a segment using the [Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) or you can access and create them directly in Journey Orchestration.